 Sadly, too many counselors choose sides.
 They’re not thinking about the man’s needs, only the fact that he’s disengaged.
 So the cycle continues and intensifies during the session.
 I’ve heard so many stories about counselors who just sit there while the wife attacks her husband, then they recap what she’s upset about.
 That type of intervention perpetuates his Male Relational Dread and makes him want to run … or least not return for another session.

-Even the kindest, most well-intentioned, most well-trained counselor can miss this, as you will see in this training video.
+Even the kindest, most well-intentioned, most well-trained counselor can miss this.

 So what can you do about it?